siwhelan/taskManagerGUI/README.md

 In order to run this program, the following dependencies and libraries need to be installed:

 -> customtkinter: This library is used for creating the GUI elements of the program.
-It can be installed using the command `pip install customtkinter`.
+It can be installed using the command:

+    pip install customtkinter

 -> pymongo: This library is used for connecting to and interacting with a MongoDB database.
-It can be installed using the command `pip install pymongo`.
+It can be installed using the command

+    pip install pymongo

 -> hashlib: This library is used for hashing passwords for added security.
 It is included in the python standard library and does not need to be installed separately.